jlacar/aoc2015/README-Day01.md

 A nice [warm-up puzzle](https://adventofcode.com/2015/day/1) to kick things off.

 This puzzle involves parsing a series of parentheses (the puzzle input).
-Santa is delivering gifts to kids who live in an large apartment building.
-To find the right floor, he needs to follow the directions he's been given.
+Santa is delivering presents in a large apartment building.
+He needs to follow the directions he's been given to find the right floor.

-Each parenthesis in the directions tells Santa which way to go: up one floor if it's an open parenthesis, `(`, down one floor if it's a close parenthesis, `)`.
+Each parenthesis in the directions tells Santa which way to go: up one floor if it's an open parenthesis, `(`, one down floor if it's a close parenthesis, `)`.

 # Part 1